Jean-Marc Zulesi

 Jean-Marc Zulesi (born 6 June 1988 in Marseille) is a French politician.

-Project Manager at Mirion Technologies, he is elected as deputy for La République en marche ! of Bouches-du-Rhône in June 2017.
+Project Manager at Mirion Technologies, he is elected as deputy for Renaissance (RE) of Bouches-du-Rhône in June 2017.
 He is also president of the "Collectif pour l'Avenir de notre Territoire" (Collective for Future of our Territory).

 Biography

 Family

 Jean-Marc Zulesi was born on 6 June 1988 in Marseille.
-His father is commercial director and his mother retirhis from the SNCF.
-He spent his childhood in Cornillon-Confoux, a small Provencal village in the Bouches-du-Rhône.
+His father is commercial director and his mother retired from the SNCF.
+He spent his childhood in Cornillon-Confoux, a small Provençal village in the Bouches-du-Rhône.

 Education

 After completing a part of his schooling in Marseille, he continued his secondary studies at Salon de Provence, before joining a preparatory class to the great school in Avignon.
 In 2012, he obtained an engineering degree from ENSISA in Mulhouse while following a double course enabling him to obtain a master's degree in business administration at the EM Strasbourg Business School.